RedHatInsights/insights-data-schemas/docs/internal-pipeline/parquet_thanos.md

-Parquet Factory is a program that can read data from several data sources, aggregate the data received from them and generate a set of Parquet files with the aggregated data, storing them in a S3 bucket.
+Parquet Factory is a program that can read data from several data sources, aggregate the data received from them and generate a set of Parquet files with the aggregated data, storing them in a selected S3 bucket.
 It is used to generate different data aggregations in the CCX Internal Data Pipeline, reading data from Kafka topics and Thanos service.

 ## Schema version